Global Convergence of Oja's Component Flow for General Square Matrices and Its Applications: Summary of Existing Results

-This implies that for positive-definite matrices $A$, $\mathrm{St}(r,n)$ is a stable invariant set for the Oja flow.
+This result implies that for positive-definite matrices $A$, $\mathrm{St}(r,n)$ is a stable invariant set for the Oja flow.
 In contrast to Proposition \ref{prop:yan1994global_prop3.1}, if $A$ is not positive-definite, the Oja flow may fail to converge to $\mathrm{St}(r,n)$ for an initial condition $U(0) \notin \mathrm{St}(r,n)$.
-The following example illustrates this issue.
+The following example illustrates this idea.